theblazehen/opencode-antigravity-multi-auth/README.md

 Then re-authenticate with `opencode auth login` to set up accounts again.

 You can also manually inspect your accounts in `~/.config/opencode/antigravity-accounts.json` (or your platform's equivalent config directory).
-The legacy `auth.json` is still supported for backward compatibility.
+This file stores:
+- Account emails and refresh tokens
+- Rate limit status (which accounts are rate-limited and when they'll be available)
+- Last switch reason (why each account was selected)
+- Active account index

+The `auth.json` now only stores the currently active account's credentials (no longer a concatenated multi-account string).

 ### Best practices